 4. Food is sub par on a cruise ship

 With a world of distinctive culinary opportunities, Norwegian Cruise Line takes pride in offering exciting menus catering to all age groups.
-Besides the delicious nightly selections available in the main restaurants, there are optional award-winning speciality restaurants on board including top-notch steakhouses and fine French dining, as well as seafood, sushi and teppanyaki delights.
+Besides the delicious nightly selections available in the main restaurants, there are optional award-winning specialty restaurants on board including top-notch steakhouses and fine French dining, as well as seafood, sushi and teppanyaki delights.
 There are also pizzerias, bakeries and gelato shops to indulge in.
 If you have a dietary issue, Norwegian Cruise Line is more than happy to accommodate your needs.

 5. Cruises are crowded